wp-plugins/imgur-shortcode/readme.txt

 * Added Height and Width Shortcode

+= 2.2 =

+* Fixed Broken links and updated information

 == Frequently Asked Questions ==
 1. How can I donate?
-	You can donate via paypal to johnathan<@>fitbobcat.com or donate in bitcons to 1M9hdsLpfYf9BXMPJkB3AbRLN6tBNbeCvQ
+	You can donate via paypal to admin<@>fitbobcat.com or donate in bitcons to 1CKYasGZ4gJ3Y9g9h1MY6VhkoUGDvRNZgdF

 == Screenshots ==
 http://i.imgur.com/QAj4HIS.jpg